Stories in Hong Kong

 Restoring Hong Kong’s Lost Shellfish Reefs

 For more than 700 years, oysters have been an important commodity in Hong Kong—unsurprising given Hong Kong people’s love for seafood.
-Often overlooked as a crucial marine habitat, oysters are also ecosystem engineers that play a tremendous role in coastal protection and support marine ecosystems wherever they thrive.
+In addition, oysters are also ecosystem engineers that play a tremendous role in coastal protection and support marine ecosystems wherever they thrive.

-Decades of commercial dredging for lime, coastal reclamation and over-harvesting have decimated the oyster populations along with the long list of benefits they provide.
-Oyster reefs are the most endangered marine habitat on the planet with an estimated 85 percent global loss.
-To make things worse, the past few decades also witnessed a steep decline in oyster farming bringing the 700-year-old heritage to its knees.
+But decades of commercial dredging for lime, coastal reclamation and over-harvesting have decimated the oyster populations, along with the long list of benefits they provide.
+Globally, oyster reefs are the most endangered marine habitat on the planet with an estimated 85 percent loss.

 Staff and partners build an artificial oyster reef in Hong Kong.